cabforum/smime/SBR.md

 CAs SHALL NOT issue a Certificate with:

-1. Extensions that do not apply in the context of the public Internet (such as an `extKeyUsage` value for a service that is only valid in the context of a privately managed network), unless:<br>
+1. Extensions that do not apply in the context of the public Internet (such as an `extKeyUsage` value for a service that is only valid in the context of a privately managed network), unless:
-   i. such value falls within an OID arc for which the Applicant demonstrates ownership, or<br>
-   ii. the Applicant can otherwise demonstrate the right to assert the data in a public context; or
+   i. such value falls within an OID arc for which the Applicant demonstrates ownership, or ii. the Applicant can otherwise demonstrate the right to assert the data in a public context; or iii. the OID is defined within an open standards specification and intended for use by other organizations;
 2. Field or extension values which have not been validated according to the processes and procedures described in these Requirements or the CA's CP and/or CPS.

 ### 7.1.3 Algorithm object identifiers